 And in the years ahead, living closer to work or employment nodes with make property in those areas much more valuable, too.

 SO WHAT WILL BE YOUR NEXT STEP?

-Are you going to take advantage of the property markets in 2017 or are you going to get caught by the traps ahead?
+Are you going to take advantage of the opportunities in some of our property markets in 2020 or are you going to get caught by the traps ahead?

 If you're looking at buying your next home or investment property here's 4 ways we can help you:

 Sure our property markets are improving, but correct property selection is even more important than ever, as only selected sectors of the market are likely to outperform.